zombieeboy/zombieeboy/README.md

 - https://hunterssobassed.straw.page (this took me ages. don't click it if it is night time for you. its VERY white. basically permanent light mode.)
 - https://yaaayquestions.straw.page (answering gimmicks one!!)
+- https://srupslurp.straw.page (THIS IS MY LESS CHAOTIC STRAWPAGE.
+SLIGHTLY OUTDATED.
+FIRST ONE IS WAY NEWER.)

  <p align="center">
   <a href="https://github.com/kittinan/spotify-github-profile">